-In 2008, the USPSTF strongly recommended lipid screening in all men 35 years and older and in women 45 years and older at increased risk for coronary heart disease (CHD) (A Recommendation) based on good evidence that lipid-lowering drug therapy decreases the incidence of CHD events in persons with abnormal lipids, resulting in substantial absolute benefits.4 The USPSTF recommended screening in men 20 to 35 years of age and women 20 to 45 years of age with risk factors for CHD (B recommendation) due to the lower incidence of CHD events in these populations, resulting in lower expected benefits.
-The USPSTF made no recommendation for or against lipid screening in men aged 20 to 35 or in women 20 and older not at increased risk (C Recommendation) due to small expected benefits.
+In 2008, the USPSTF strongly recommended lipid screening in all men age 35 years and older and in women age 45 years and older at increased risk for coronary heart disease (CHD) (A recommendation) based on good evidence that lipid-lowering drug therapy decreases the incidence of CHD events in persons with abnormal lipid levels, resulting in substantial absolute benefits.
+The USPSTF recommended screening in men ages 20 to 35 years and women ages 20 to 45 years with risk factors for CHD (B recommendation); due to the lower incidence of CHD events in these populations, screening results in lower expected benefits.
+The USPSTF made no recommendation for or against lipid screening in men ages 20 to 35 years or in women age 20 years and older not at increased risk (C recommendation) due to small expected benefits.

-A difference between this update and prior USPSTF reviews on lipid screening is that it focuses on screening in younger adults (defined for this report as adults 21 to 39 years of age).
-The USPSTF restricted the scope of this update to younger adults because in older adults, lipid levels are obtained as part of routine cardiovascular risk assessment, and the decision to initiate statins is often based on a global assessment of cardiovascular risk or presence of cardiovascular risk factors in addition to abnormal lipid levels.
-In younger adults, however, there is more uncertainty about the need to perform cardiovascular risk assessment, and lipid screening might identify those who would benefit from earlier interventions to lower lipid levels.5
+A difference between this update and prior USPSTF reviews on lipid screening is that it focuses on screening in younger adults (defined in this report as adults ages 21 to 39 years).
+The USPSTF restricted the scope of this update to younger adults because in older adults, lipid levels are obtained as part of routine cardiovascular risk assessment, and the decision to initiate statin therapy is often based on a global assessment of cardiovascular risk or presence of cardiovascular risk factors in addition to abnormal lipid levels.
+In younger adults, however, there is more uncertainty about the need to perform cardiovascular risk assessment, and lipid screening might identify those who would benefit from earlier interventions to reduce lipid levels.
+5

-A separate evidence review has been commissioned by the USPSTF on use of statins for prevention of cardiovascular disease (CVD) in adults 40 years of age and older.6
+A separate evidence review has been commissioned by the USPSTF on the use of statins for the prevention of cardiovascular disease (CVD) in adults age 40 years and older.6